What's new in .NET 7

 WPF in .NET 7 includes numerous bug fixes as well as performance and accessibility improvements.
 For more information, see the What's new for WPF in .NET 7 blog post.

 Orleans is a cross-platform framework for building robust, scalable distributed applications.
-For information about the latest updates for Orleans, see What's new in Orleans 7.0.
+For information about the latest updates for Orleans, see Migrate from Orleans 3.x to 7.0.

 .NET Upgrade Assistant and CoreWCF